According to Eric, “You have to really work on your attitude as you get older so you don’t hate aging.”

 “We’re 70.
 Now, time is very precious,” said Marie Annette.

 Eric is a self-motivator and didn’t want to be told what to do.
-He likes how his coach, Cassie, has respected his boundaries and still found ways to help him make changes.
-Talking with Cassie about how his genetics impact his exercise recovery time really hit home.
-It’s helped him better understand what he can expect from himself as he ages.
+He liked how Coach Cassie respected his boundaries while finding ways he could make changes.
+Talking with Cassie about how his genetics impact his exercise recovery time really hit home, helping him better understand what he can expect from himself as he ages.

-Marie Annette wanted something different from her coaching relationship—someone who would check-in often and keep her accountable to her goals.
-Her coach, Mary Margaret, has been a perfect fit.
-Marie Annette’s cortisol curve helped her understand just how much the stress of her late-night work was impacting her body—and it instigated important changes.
+Marie Annette wanted something different from coaching — frequent check-ins to keep her accountable to her goals.
+Meanwhile, her cortisol curve helped her understand just how much the stress of her late-night work was impacting her body—and it instigated important changes.